1| ♡ Destiny is mindless

 I had to watch out if I wanted to keep my life.
 My rank will never secure my safety.
 Hell, nothing in the world could keep a man like me safe.
 I had to be careful.

-"I'd like to know what it is" I replied, almost robotic.
+So I replied, almost robotically, “I’d like to know what it is.”

-His movements were quick, grand, as he flicked his fingers and a piece of paper appeared in the air.
+His movements were quick, grand, as he flicked his fingers and a piece of paper appeared in his hands.

 It was a small picture floating in the air before it landed in front of me.
-I grabbed it between my fingers and stared down at the image.
+I effortlessly captured it between my thumb and forefinger before looking down at the image.

 Green eyes stared back at me.